All About Credit Counselors

-Job Description: Advise and educate individuals or organizations on acquiring and managing debt.
+Job Description & Duties Advise and educate individuals or organizations on acquiring and managing debt.
 May provide guidance in determining the best type of loan and explaining loan requirements or restrictions.
 May help develop debt management plans, advise on credit issues, or provide budget, mortgage, and bankruptcy counseling.

 - Teach courses or seminars on topics such as budgeting, managing personal finances, or financial literacy.

-When polled, Credit Counselors say the following skills are most frequently used in their jobs:
+Credit Counselors state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.